foreveryone1/ObsidianNotes/Resources/bestiary/adventures up to rime of the frostmaiden/Exethanter.md

 ## Legendary Actions
 >The exethanter can take 3 legendary actions, choosing from the options below.
 Only one legendary action can be used at a time and only at the end of another creature's turn.
 The exethanter regains spent legendary actions at the start of its turn.
 >
+>- **Cantrip**
->- **Cantrip.** Exethanter casts a cantrip.
+>	- Exethanter casts a cantrip.
->- **Paralyzing Touch (Costs 2 Actions).** Exethanter uses its Paralyzing Touch.
+>- **Paralyzing Touch (Costs 2 Actions)**
+>	- Exethanter uses its Paralyzing Touch.
->- **Frightening Gaze (Costs 2 Actions).** Exethanter fixes its gaze on one creature it can see within 10 feet of it.
+>- **Frightening Gaze (Costs 2 Actions)**
+>	- Exethanter fixes its gaze on one creature it can see within 10 feet of it.
 The target must succeed on a DC 18 Wisdom saving throw against this magic or become frightened for 1 minute.
 The frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a target's saving throw is successful or the effect ends for it, the target is immune to Exethanter's gaze for the next 24 hours.
->- **Disrupt Life (Costs 3 Actions).** Each non-undead creature within 20 feet of Exethanter must make a DC 18 Constitution saving throw against this magic, taking 21 (6d6) necrotic damage on a failed save, or half as much damage on a successful one.
+>- **Disrupt Life (Costs 3 Actions)**
+>	- Each non-undead creature within 20 feet of Exethanter must make a DC 18 Constitution saving throw against this magic, taking 21 (6d6) necrotic damage on a failed save, or half as much damage on a successful one.